RyanSchu/RFMix_Pipe/README.md

 Contained in this repository is a handful of scripts to create the files necessary to run RFMix from VCF.

 `Clean_input_main.sh` is the main script while `Clean_input_intersect.R` and `Clean_input_make_classes.R` are helper scripts.
-All are designed to be run from the command line, an example of which can be found in the file labelled wrap `wrap`.
+All are designed to be run from the command line, an example of which can be found in the file labelled `wrap`.
 This wrapper file can be modified with the users files to easily create the necessary inputs

 ```
 nano wrap ###modify with your files, see inputs below